 - 9 Bean Rows in nearby Suttons Bay is a charming artisan bakery and cafe, located in an old firehouse.

-- Traverse City Microbrew & Music Festival - sample over 200 beers and enjoy great music on the grounds of the Grand Traverse Commons.
+- Traverse City Microbrew & Music Festival - In August, sample over 200 beers and enjoy great music on the grounds of the Grand Traverse Commons.

 - Moomers Ice Cream - voted "best ice cream shop in America" by Good Morning America.